muratk5n/thirdwave/en/README.md

 ---

-Anti-trust could be a Republican thing.. if you are pro-business, especially pro **small** business, conservatives can go there..
+Anti-trust could be a Republican thing.. cons are pro-business, if especially pro **small** business, they can go there..
 Ronald Reagan broke up AT&T.

 ---